nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from EduConnect.
+Deletes the specified person or persons from EduConnect.

-Format: `delete INDEX`
+Format: `delete INDEX…​`

-* Deletes the person at the specified `INDEX`.
+* You can delete one or more people by specifying their `INDEX`(es) in the list.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in EduConnect.
 * `find /name Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete 1 2 3` deletes the 1st, 2nd and 3rd persons in the list in one command.

 ### Clearing entries : `clear`